idxbroker/wordpress-plugin/README.md

 ![Alt text](screenshot-5.png?raw=true "Middleware API Key")

 ## Changelog ##

+### 2.1.2 ###
+* An issue where warnings were displayed for showcase or carousels with some MLS when error reporting was enabled has been fixed.

 ### 2.1.1 ###
 * IDX Pages are now automatically updated when their URLs change allowing more seamless domain/subdomain changes for IDX accounts.